GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 Classification of solids based on different binding forces: molecular, amorphous and crystalline solids(elementary idea), ionic covalent and metallic solids, unit cell in two-dimensional and three-dimensional lattices, calculation of density of unit cell, packing efficiency, packing in solids, voids, number of atoms per unit cell in a cubic unit cell, electrical and magnetic properties, point defects, Band theory of metals, conductors, semiconductors (n and p-type semiconductors), and insulators.

 UNIT II: SOLUTIONS

-Types of solutions, solubility of gases in liquids, solid solutions, expression of concentration of solutions of solids in liquids, colligative properties – relative lowering of vapour pressure, Raoult’s law, depression of freezing point, elevation of B.P., osmotic pressure, determination of molecular masses using colligative properties, Vant Hoff factor, abnormal molecular mass.
+Types of solutions, the solubility of gases in liquids, solid solutions, expression of concentration of solutions of solids in liquids, colligative properties – the relative lowering of vapor pressure, Raoult’s law, depression of freezing point, the elevation of B.P., osmotic pressure, determination of molecular masses using colligative properties, Vant Hoff factor, abnormal molecular mass.